SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Introduction

 Yet LLMs are not limited to summarization.
 Since the release of ChatGPT in November 2022, researchers have rapidly adopted these models for drafting, editing, and polishing full manuscripts themselves~\cite{liang2024monitoring}.
-This widespread adoption raises a critical question for the data mining community: \textit{How have the linguistic patterns of scientific writing evolved across the LLM era?} While Liang et al.~\cite{liang2024monitoring} identified vocabulary shifts in peer reviews, no study has systematically mined how paper writing itself has changed across multiple granularities.
-Existing benchmarks such as SciTLDR~\cite{cachola2020tldr} predate this era and cannot support such temporal analysis.
+This widespread adoption means that any modern summarization benchmark must account for the resulting distributional shift, yet existing resources such as SciTLDR~\cite{cachola2020tldr} predate the LLM era entirely.
+Beyond benchmarking, a temporally stratified corpus also enables an important line of inquiry: \textit{How have the linguistic patterns of scientific writing evolved across the LLM era?} While \citet{liang2024monitoring} identified vocabulary shifts in peer reviews, no study has systematically mined how paper writing itself has changed across multiple granularities, precisely because no suitable resource existed.